Frequently Asked Questions about the SKA

 Why is the construction of the SKA phased?

 The decision to adopt a phased-approach for building the SKA telescope was mainly to manage risk and to permit technological evolution, building upon a decade of substantial investment in precursor telescopes, technologies, and design studies.
-SKA1 will deliver a major enhancement in capability over the current state-of-the-art and is due to begin construction in 2018, with early science planned for 2020.
+SKA1 will deliver a major enhancement in capability over the current state-of-the-art and is due to begin construction around the end of 2021, with science verification results expected in the mid-2020s.
 Construction of the full SKA will require more than a decade; the full implementation of the SKA will rely on further refinement of some of the enabling technologies over the coming years.

 What is the current status of the SKA project?

 The SKA project in now in its final pre-construction phase (or detailed design phase) which consists of fine-tuning the design of the telescope before construction of SKA1 can start at the end of the decade.
 It is like making sure all of the pieces of this giant puzzle fit together in the best possible way before starting to build it.

-In parallel, we are working with the science community around the world to refine the Key Science Projects to be addressed in the first years of operation of the telescope, from early 2020s onwards.
+In parallel, we are working with the science community around the world to refine the Key Science Projects to be addressed in the first years of operation of the telescope.
 These are the main science drivers for the SKA and the principal reason it is built.

 Is the design of the telescope fixed?